Best Running Shorts for Women of 2024

 Storage

 If you wear a waistbelt, waistband storage is less important.
 However, you may be able to replace the need for a belt with the right pair of shorts.
 If you’re a handheld kind of gal, you may want to optimize shorts storage to carry your calories and layers.
-If you opt for higher-capacity storage options, make sure you test the shorts for yourself to ensure they don’t fall down, add weight in cumbersome areas, or limit your range of motion.
-The Ultimate Direction Women’s Velum Short had the most storage of all the shorts we tested and, impressively, did not bounce or slide down.
+If you opt for higher-capacity storage options, make sure you test the shorts for yourself to ensure they don’t fall down, bounce, add weight in cumbersome areas, or limit your range of motion.
+The Ultimate Direction Women’s Velum Short had the most storage of all the shorts we tested and, impressively, did not bounce or slide down at all.

 Liner Versus No Liner